 Not sure if Tesla Financing is right for you?
 Consider these alternatives.

-If you aren’t sure whether Tesla Financing is right for you — or you don’t live in one of the states where it’s available — here are some other options to consider.
+If you aren’t sure whether Tesla Financing is right for you — or you don’t live in one of the states where it’s available — here are a couple of other options to consider.

-- Bank of America auto loan: A Bank of America auto loan may be a good fit if you want to finance a Tesla Model Y or Roadster, or plan to buy a used Tesla from a private seller.
-Read our review of Bank of America auto loans to learn more.
+- Bank of America auto loan: A Bank of America auto loan may be a good fit if you want to finance a Roadster or Cybertruck, or if you plan to buy a used Tesla from a private seller.